Beyond Exhaustion: Autistic Burnout

 Folks who know me are well aware (and dare I say, tickled) at the way I am able to walk a very fine line between being rigidly rule-governed and, at the same time, aggressively rebellious (thank you, autism).
+These Autistic traits in adults are common.
 I think this is one reason that I find myself being drawn to and working so well with clients who appreciate structure and also the beauty of going against social norms.

 I have become a successful member of society with college degrees to my name.
 I have a really effective way of providing structure and discipline for my children.
 I have only been pulled over by a police officer once in my life.
 But I also know that blind obedience to the rules I am given and rules I create for myself is not helpful.